 Scripture makes it clear that Jesus grew weary of the doubters and the haters of His time.
 At the same time, He seemed to laugh off what to them must’ve felt like traps.

 “Jesus replied: ‘Love the Lord your God with all your heart and with all your soul and with all your mind.
 This is the first and greatest commandment.
 And the second is like it: Love your neighbor as yourself.
 All the Law and the Prophets hang on these two commandments.’”
 (Matthew 22:37-40)

 When Jesus referred to the Law and the Prophets, He was referring to (what was then) all of Holy Scripture… the Jewish Bible – what you and I refer to today as the Old Testament.

-When Jesus gave His answer in two parts;
+When Jesus gave His answer, the one answer was in two parts

 In the Bible, we have a book on loving God with all your heart, soul, and mind; the book of Psalms.
 We also have a book on loving your neighbor as yourself; the book of Proverbs.